mohamed-aziz/issat-timetable/readme.md

 To output your data into json so that you use the output in other programs, just use <code>--json</code> flag.

+There is also a web api which is up on [here](http://uspace.aziz.tn/issatso/) or you can run it yourself using your favourite wsgi webserver (I use gunicorn which is on the requirements file).

-In the future this will support Emacs through helm maybe?
+In the future there will be an Emacs version.